 601 West 110th Street (College Residence)

-Residence Life Committees
+Residence Life Committee

-The Residence Life Committees (RLC), chaired by the director of Residence Life, began in the fall 2000 semester as a way for residents to have direct input on issues and concerns that specifically affect their quality of life in our residence halls and apartment buildings.
+The Residence Life Committee (RLC), chaired by the director of Residence Life, began in the fall 2000 semester as a way for residents to have direct input on issues and concerns that specifically affect their quality of life in our residence halls and apartment buildings.
 The undergraduate RLC is composed of students from each class year, including Barnard College students, who are appointed by the List College Student Council.
 The Graduate RLC is self-selected.

 To be eligible for JTS housing, students must:

 Students completing their JTS educations who are not returning for full-time graduate work may not reapply for JTS housing.
-Students who are completing one program, but are returning for another JTS program, may apply for JTS housing and should submit a housing application.
+Students who are completing one program but are returning for another JTS program may apply for JTS housing and should submit a housing application.
 Such students will be considered new students within their programs.

 Students in simultaneous programs are eligible for housing up to the maximum housing eligibility for their longest academic program.